 While preventing damage to sensitive components and reducing the risk of fire or electrical shock.
 Grounding also provides a means of discharging static electricity buildup, which can accumulate on antennas and equipment during operation.

-In addition to, grounding plays a crucial role in optimizing signal performance and minimizing interference.
+Grounding also plays a crucial role in optimizing signal performance and minimizing interference.
 Grounding helps reduce common-mode noise and interference by providing a reference point for signal return paths.

 This improves signal-to-noise ratios and enhancing overall signal clarity.
 Proper grounding also helps minimize ground loops, which can introduce unwanted noise and distortion into transmitted and received signals.